-For anyone whose childhood dream was to become an astronaut, this is one of the most fun things to do in Orlando — now’s your chance to turn that dream into reality!
+For anyone whose childhood dream was to become an astronaut, now’s your chance to turn that dream into reality!

-Cape Canaveral’s Kennedy Space Center provides an out-of-this-world experience; visitors can tour a NASA spaceflight facility, meet a real astronaut, explore space shuttles, and so much more.
+Cape Canaveral’s Kennedy Space Center provides an out-of-this-world experience.
+Tour a NASA spaceflight facility, meet a real astronaut, explore space shuttles, and so much more.

 Read our latest post about Kennedy Space Center tickets price.